Closing Costs Guide · Value-First Home Team

 Conditions

-Foreign Buyer Exemption Note
+Foreign Buyer Note

 Family Transfer Exemptions

-High-Ratio Mortgages
+High-Ratio Mortgages Buyer

 CMHC Mortgage Default Insurance

-If your down payment is less than 20% of the purchase price, mortgage default insurance is mandatory under federal law.
-It's commonly called "CMHC insurance" after the Crown corporation that administers it, though private insurers Sagen and Canada Guaranty offer it at the same rates.
+If the down payment is less than 20% of the purchase price, mortgage default insurance is mandatory under federal law.
+Commonly called "CMHC insurance," though private insurers Sagen and Canada Guaranty offer it at the same rates.
+The insurance protects the lender — not the buyer.
+The buyer pays for it.

 Maximum Purchase Price for Insured Mortgages